zarif98sjs/RedBlackTree-An-Intuitive-Approach/README.md

 We can also instead color the nodes .
 By coloring the child of the red link red .

 This is the ureka moment !
-This is the RBT we have studied blindly !
+This is the RBT we have studied blindly all this time !
 Finally we figured out the coloring !
 RBT is nothing but a fancy way of representing the slightly modified BST we saw earlier .
 Isn't this great : D Finally we know what the color really means .

 /// add this meme : this was RBT all this time ? always has been